arthmoeros/qsdt-template-engine/README.md

 So, if you have any suggestion for new features, I will gladly hear you out along with a simple use case, this has been a really nice experience for me and very refreshing after working almost a whole year setting up only proxy services on Oracle Service Bus at my work.

-Although I still have some new features to be implemented that I've got on my mind, here they are, some could be for a short 1.1~1.5 and some could be very big for like a 2.0 (like sub-templates and sub-maps)

 Feature on mind | Why? | Desired target version
 ----------------|------|-----------------------
-Send callback concrete factory function for custom template functions to processor | Allows multiple processor runs with multiple custom template function instances with a single template, it also would keep away a developer from not creating a new instance when creating a new processor, leading to unexpected behavior | 1.1~1.5
-Upgrade ternary operator to actually evaluate a condition | Allows more options when creating a mapped expression with a ternary operator | 1.1~1.5
-Upgrade custom pipe functions to allow parameter passing | Allows wider custom pipe functions reusability, implies a tiny syntax upgrade | 1.5
-Upgrade custom template functions to allow parameter passing | Don't know really, it could improve reusability of template functions, but the idea doesn't convince me yet | 1.5
-Implement sub-templates and sub-maps | It would increase the range of options to artifact generation, but this implies a great syntax upgrade, a massive tweaking of the entire engine and giant overhaul of @artefacter/ui | 2.0
+Implement sub-templates and use a JSON instead of a Map<string,string> | It would increase the range of options to artifact generation, but this implies a great syntax upgrade, a massive tweaking of the entire engine and giant overhaul of @artefacter/ui | 2.0

 ### Could I get some help with atmpl syntax? - Visual Studio Code Extension